-Government accounted for 16.86 percent of GSP in Alabama as of Q2 2017, and for 17.46 percent of GSP in Mississippi, two of the states in the footprint with the slowest overall GSP growth.
+Government accounted for 16.70 percent of GSP in Alabama as of Q3 2017, and for 17.33 percent of GSP in Mississippi, two of the states in the footprint with the slowest overall GSP growth in the post-recession period.
 This is by no means to imply a causal relationship, but it does point to how swings in government spending, including military spending, can impact the economy of a given state, particularly when growth in the private sector is lagging.
 Moreover, given what are less than sunny prospects for state government budgets in many states, as we've discussed in our quarterly updates of state government finances, it could be that over coming years the public sector becomes more of a drag on private sector activity.

 Ideally, a given state or metro area will have an economy sufficiently diverse to absorb these types of structural, as opposed to cyclical, shifts that naturally occur over time in any economy.
 We know, however, this is not always the case.
-Using the industry delineations shown in the preceding chart, four states within the footprint have over half of their Gross State Product concentrated in the three largest industry clusters - Alabama (50.3 percent), Iowa (53.5 percent), Indiana (53.4 percent), and North Carolina (52.1 percent).
+Using the industry delineations shown in the preceding chart, four states within the footprint have over half of their Gross State Product concentrated in the three largest industry clusters - Alabama (50.02 percent), Iowa (54.12 percent), Indiana (53.40 percent), and North Carolina (51.90 percent).
 As noted earlier, Indiana's high degree of concentration is largely a function of its exposure to manufacturing, which in the early phases of this expansion and again over the past few quarters has been to the state's benefit but which could easily flip to being a material drag for reasons such as shifts in consumer or business spending patterns or more restrictive global trade policies.
-In contrast, the three highest industry concentrations in Texas accounted for just 39.9 percent of total GSP as of Q2 2017, making it easily the most economically diverse state in the Regions footprint, By way of comparison, for the U.S. as a whole the "top-three" industry share of total GSP was 45.4 percent as of Q2 2017.
+In contrast, the three highest industry concentrations in Texas accounted for just 40.18 percent of total GSP as of Q3 2017, making it easily the most economically diverse state in the Regions footprint, By way of comparison, for the U.S. as a whole the "top-three" industry share of total GSP was 45.47 percent as of Q3 2017.